jjgoings/pade/README.md

 ![Transformed signal](fsignal.png)

 Which is what we expect, since our sinusoidal signal had frequencies at 2, 4 and 8.
+Note the agreement between FFT implementation from SciPy overlaid in the above figure.

 You can look at the arguments in `pade.py` for more options, most relating to what frequencies you ultimately want to evaluate the transformed signal over.
 (The Pade-approximant method actually yields a rational function, so it's up to the user to choose the domain.)